michaelbradley91/Pipes/NewPipeExample.md

 You may wonder why we don't need to check our inlet for yet another message.
 We can rely on the outlet receiving the message (parameter of the function) to ask us for *another* message if it is capable of receiving a second message, as it too will try to resolve the pipe system.

 If you don't believe me, connect this to other pipes and run some tests against it until you are satisfied.
-All pipes will work in this way.
+All pipes work in this way.

-That's all there is to it.
+That's **all there is to it**!
 You can extend the fluent build syntax to make creating the pipe much easier, and use the test at the start of this example if you like.
 For convenience, here's the code.
 (Explanation in the [Composite Pipe Example](SimpleExample.md))

 ```c#
 public static class PipeExtensions